suncoast-devs/handbook/lessons/full-stack-build-an-app/10-adding-restaurant-validation.md

 ## Improving the user experience

-Rather than showing a sentence at the top we could store the error object and use it to highlight each field that has an error, decorating the input field with a red border and adding the error text next to the field.
+Rather than showing a sentence at the top, we could store the error object and use it to highlight each field that has an error, decorating the input field with a red border and adding the error text next to the field.